XKaguya/AutoReconnect-Remastered/README.md

 disconnected_message_type: 1
 # The information used for other plugins to avoid conflicts.
 Set to default if you have no conflict.
 spawn_reason: RemoteAdmin
+# Whether or not to enable .rp command.
+This command allows player to replace a disconnected scp.
+replace_player: true
+# Whether or not to enable custom moudle support.
+Default is true.
+custom_module_support: true
 ```